 - Casserole dish

-How to Make Fresh Green Bean Casserole from Scratch
+How to Make Green Bean Casserole with Fresh Green Beans

 Cook the Green Beans

-On the stovetop, bring a large pot of water to a boil over high heat.
-Season this with a generous pinch of salt.
-I like to season the water because it gives a little extra flavor to the beans, and since they don’t boil for long, you can make that a big pinch of slat.
+Bring a large pot of water to a boil over high heat.
+Season with a generous pinch of salt.
+I do this because it gives a little extra flavor to the beans.
+Since they don’t boil for long, you can make that a big pinch of slat.

 When the water is at a rolling boil, gently lower the beans into it.

 Boil the beans until crisp tender.
-This will take 6-10 minutes, depending on your stovetop and how high you’ve got it cranked to.
+This will take 6-10 minutes, depending on your stovetop and how the temperature of the water.

 Keep an eye on the green beans because we still want them to have a snap!
 Mushy green beans are no bueno for a casserole like this, where we want the fresh green beans to shine.

-When the green beans are done, drain them in a colander and set ’em aside for later.
+When the green beans are done, drain in a colander and set ’em aside for later.

 Make the Topping

-This part is pretty easy to do while the green beans are cooking since you’ll be decently close to your stovetop to keep an eye on ’em.
+This part is pretty easy to do while the green beans are cooking.

-You need to slice the onion thin.
+Slice the onion thin.
 What I do is chop the onion in half, remove the ends and the peel, and then use my knife to slice them suuuuuuuuper thin.
-Like, French Onion Soup thin.
-You can also use a mandoline if you’re braver than me. 😉
+You can also use a mandoline. 😉

-When the onions are sliced, toss them in a large bowl with the panko and the salt, and then set ’em aside.
+Toss the sliced onions in a large bowl with the panko and the salt, and then set ’em aside.

 Make the Mushroom Sauce

 Before you start making the mushroom sauce, please, please, please chop and measure out your ingredients for it.
-I’ve enjoyed using the food processor for this step, as we’ll need chopped onion, mushrooms and garlic, and having them as fine as possible is a good thing.
+I use the food processor for this step, as we’ll need chopped onion, mushrooms and garlic, and having them as fine as possible is a good thing.

-Over medium-high heat, warm the olive oil in the same pot that the green beans cooked in.
-(We’re going for less dishes, y’all.)
+Warm the olive oil in the same pot that the green beans cooked in over medium-high heat.

-When the onion is translucent, remove the veggies from the pan, and set ’em aside in a bowl.
+When the onion is translucent, remove the veggies from the pan.
+Set ’em aside in a bowl.

 Place the pot back on the stovetop over medium heat.
-Sprinkle in the flour, stirring to combine it with the leftover oil used to cook the veggies.
+Sprinkle in the flour, stirring to combine it with the leftover oil.
 This is going to be our roux, and it will thicken the sauce, so please, don’t skip this step.

 When the roux is golden brown, pour in the broth, ¼ cup of almond milk and the seasonings.
 That means the Mural of Flavor, parsley, paprika and hot sauce.

-Bring the ingredients to a simmer, then pour the rest of the nondairy milk into the pan.
+Bring the ingredients to a simmer, then pour the rest of the milk in.

 Once the sauce tastes good and is nice and thick, remove it from the heat.